djcsdy/blobdb/README.md

  * **Highly recoverable**: Blobs can be stored with configurable levels of redundancy.
 All data is stored in a format that maximizes recoverability in the event of data corruption or media failure.
+ * **Durability**: Changes are journaled to ensure atomicity and durability.
+   This guarantees that the database remains consistent even in the event of crashes or power failures.
  * **Storage Medium Agnostic**: Databases can be stored in a directory within a standard POSIX filesystem, or directly on raw block devices.
  * **Orthogonal Design**, **No Artificial Size Limitations**: Both keys and